viam-modules/viam-camera-oak/README.md

 Verify that your robot's Python3 version is 3.8.1 or later, and that it is installed and linked to the `python3` command to avoid compatibility issues.
 Similarly, make sure that `pip3` is installed properly.

+If you are using the registry to install the module and your robot is using an AArch64 board such as a 64-bit Raspberry Pi or a Jetson device, ignore these instructions as the module will run out of an appimage.

 ### Using the registry